Skip to main content

 This measure is to be submitted a minimum of once per performance period for denominator eligible cases as defined in the denominator criteria.
 This measure is intended to reflect the quality of services provided for female patients aged 65 years and older who were assessed for the presence or absence of urinary incontinence.
 This measure is appropriate for use in the ambulatory setting only and is considered a general screening measure.
 There is no diagnosis associated with this measure.
 This measure may be submitted by Merit-based Incentive Payment System (MIPS) eligible clinicians who perform the quality actions described in the measure based on the services provided and the measure-specific denominator coding.

-NOTE: This measure is appropriate for and applicable to the telehealth setting.
+This measure is appropriate for and applicable to the telehealth setting.
 Patient encounters conducted via telehealth using encounter code(s) found in the denominator encounter criteria are allowed for this measure.
+Therefore, if the patient meets all denominator criteria for a telehealth encounter, it would be appropriate to include them in the denominator eligible patient population.
+Telehealth eligibility is at the measure level for inclusion within the denominator eligible patient population and based on the measure specification definitions which are independent of changes to coding and/or billing practices.

 Denominator